Hearing conservation program: Dangerous Decibels

 Dangerous Decibels is a program designed to teach concepts related to the prevention of noise-induced hearing loss.
 Proven to be effective for children in 4th through 7th grade, children are engaged in hands-on activities during this 50-minute presentation.
 The class will learn about what sound is, how their ears hear and detect it, and how they can protect their hearing from dangerous decibels.
 Throughout the program, the class focuses on three strategies: Turn it Down, Walk Away, and Protect your Ears.

 Listen to your Buds

 Created by the American Speech-Language-Hearing Association, this campaign aims to teach children and their parents about practicing safe listening routines when listening to music through personal devices, such as an iPod.
 With the help of sponsors, ASHA hosts an educational concert series to promote safe music listening.

 Cheers for Ears

 Run by the Ear Science Institute of Australia, this school program was created to educate elementary-age children on the risks of high listening levels and the effects of hearing loss.
-Program has a mascot named Charlie and utilizes sound level meters, computer games, apps, and take-home packets to teach the concepts.
+Program has a mascot named Charlie and uses sound level meters, computer games, apps, and take-home packets to teach the concepts.
 Teachers also receive addition activities and worksheets for continued learning opportunities.